 Microsoft Windows 7 End of Life – 14 January 2020

-Microsoft will end their support for the Windows 7 operating system on 14 January 2020.
-After this time Microsoft will no longer release software or security updates for the Windows 7 operating system.
+Microsoft ended their support for the Windows 7 operating system on 14 January 2020 and are no longer releasing software or security updates for Windows 7.

 What does this mean for me?

-Continuing with Windows 7 beyond this date will expose serious risks to the UCD network such as security compromises, data breaches, virus and malware attacks.
+Continuing to use Windows 7 exposes serious risks to the UCD network such as security compromises, data breaches, virus and malware attacks.

 What should I do next?